c-brenn/proxy/README.md

 ## Running It

-Use `mix proxy.server` to start the proxy server on port 8080.
+Use `mix phoenix.server` to start the proxy server on port 8080, and the admin console on port 4000.